- This program compensates producers who suffer losses to eligible livestock due to attacks by designated natural predators.

 - Assessed values are based on the average commercial market price for each type and class of livestock.

-- Commercial market prices are derived from either the CanFax Weekly Summary or a price list (updated as required) that is recommended by Manitoba Agriculture and Resource Development.
+- Commercial market prices are derived from either the CanFax Weekly Summary or a price list (updated as required) that is recommended by Manitoba Agriculture.

 - Purebred livestock is valued at double the commercial market for animals of the same kind or class.